-- Attend together.
-These are a chance to learn about labour, birth and parenthood and the perfect opportunity to ask questions and talk to other birth partners and parents-to-be.
+- Attend antenatal classes together.
+These are a chance to learn about labour, birth and parenthood and are the perfect opportunity to ask questions and talk to other birth partners and parents-to-be.

-- If the mother is learning specific relaxation techniques, such as , do the exercises with her so you can help her to use them during labour.
+- If the mother is learning specific relaxation techniques, such as hypnobirthing, do the exercises with her so you can help her to use them during labour.

-- Read up on what happens during birth, for example the , so you know what to expect.
-But also be prepared for if things don’t quite go to plan so you’re not taken by surprise if things change on the day.
+- Read up on what happens during birth – for example, the stages of labour – so you know what to expect.
+But remember things don’t always go quite to plan, so also be prepared for unexpected changes on the day.

 Plan for the practicalities of birth